The Syllable Series Part Three: The R Controlled Syllable

 - I am blogging in the order the syllable types should be taught, so just follow along and you’ll see how I do it.

 Think back to when you were a kid.
 I was the youngest of three so I was bossed around quite a bit by my older sister.
 (Don’t worry.
-She doesn’t do that anymore.
-We’re actually very close.)
+She doesn’t do that anymore (we’re actually very close.)
 Having a bossy older sis meant that if ANYone tried to boss me around when we were playing either in my neighborhood or school playground, I would steer clear.
 Who wanted to be bossed around by a friend when you got plenty of that at home?
 Bossiness was my least favorite character trait as a child.

 What does all this talk of bossiness have to do with r-controlled syllables?